MJWyattCyber/MJWyattCyber.github.io/_posts/2020-16-06-Azure's-Public-IP-Range-Firewall-Script.md

 I got to work attempting to get the correct output which could then be used in a firewall rule.
 I ran into a few issues along the way but luckily the original author was on hand to dangle the carrot down in-front of me and put me on the right track.
 Seriously, huge shout-outs for not just providing the answer from the get go but making me work to get there!

 Finally, I had something that returned the right values which could be used to create the firewall rules, at this point I re-used this code with a few naming convention tweaks to suit the new format.
-You can see a snippet of the script below or [check it out](https://github.com/MJWyattCyber/Azure-Public-IP-Script) on Github.
+You can see a snippet of the script below or check it out on Github [here.](https://github.com/MJWyattCyber/Azure-Public-IP-Script)

     #Author: Matt Wyatt
     #Co-Author: Matt Hann